Best Lensbaby Lenses in 2024

 What are the Lensbaby effects?

 Broadly speaking, Lensbaby lenses are capable of producing one of four effects, however a few of them can create more than one of the effects.
-The Lensbaby effects are:
+The Lensbaby effects are Sweet, Edge, Velvet and Twist or Swirl.

 Sweet